aagarwal17/NLPDisasterTweets/README.md

 This directory primarily hosts design documentation, reports, and presentations.
 For code documentation, see the `Code` directory.

+The `Data` Directory hosts the data provided by this competition.
+See the documentation inside this folder for more details.

-The 'Results File' directory hosts the submission csv file for the Kaggle competition, generated after having run the code in the Code directory.
+The `Results File` directory hosts the submission csv file for the Kaggle competition, generated after having run the code in the Code directory.